 i Competition law

-The European Union and France face major competition issues in the life sciences and healthcare sector and the French Competition Authority (FCA) does not hesitate to sanction pharmaceutical companies.
+The EU and France face major competition issues in the life sciences and healthcare sector and the French Competition Authority (FCA) does not hesitate to sanction pharmaceutical companies.
 For instance, in 2020, the FCA imposed fines worth a total of €444 million on three pharmaceutical companies for abusive practices designed to sustain the sales of a medicinal product to the detriment of a competitive medicinal product (which was 30 times cheaper).
 This is the first time that the FCA has found anticompetitive practices solely on the basis of a collective abuse of dominance under Article 102 of the Treaty on the Functioning of the European Union (TFEU).
-In earlier decisions, practices giving rise to a collective abuse of dominance also involved an anticompetitive agreement under Article 101 TFEU).
+In earlier decisions, practices giving rise to a collective abuse of dominance also involved an anticompetitive agreement under Article 101 TFEU.

 ii Transactional issues

-iii Extension of the Framework Agreement between the LEEM and the CEPS
+ii New Framework Agreement between the LEEM and the CEPS

 1 Eveline Van Keymeulen is a partner and Jeanne Fabre is an associate at Latham & Watkins.